 Special Educational Needs (SEN)

-- the percentage of pupils with SEN achieving the FPI/CSI/L2EWM ranged from 49.0 per cent at Key Stage 2 to 16.5 per cent at Key Stage 4 in 2012
+- The percentage of pupils with SEN achieving the FPI/CSI/L2EWM ranged from 53.1 per cent at Key Stage 2 to 16.8 per cent at Key Stage 4 in 2013.

-- as the overall absence rate increased the percentage of pupils achieving the FPI/CSI/L2EWM decreased at Foundation Phase and each Key Stage in 2012
+- As the overall absence rate increased the percentage of pupils achieving the FPI/CSI/L2EWM decreased at Foundation Phase and each Key Stage in 2013.

 Month of Birth

-- generally, those born earlier in the academic year had higher percentages achieving the FPI/CSI/L2EWM than those born later in the academic year at Foundation Phase and each Key Stage
+- Generally, those born earlier in the academic year had higher percentages achieving the FPI/CSI/L2EWM than those born later at Foundation Phase and each Key Stage.

 Tel: 029 2082 5968